nicholaswmin/conventions/repo/.github/CONTRIBUTING.md

 ## Security

-Should read & abide by the following guidelines
+> should read & abide by the following guidelines

 #### [Github Docs: Code Security][ghcs-wsite]